cclauss/python3wos_asyncio/README.md

 [Top 4800](http://python3wos.mybluemix.net/index_4800.html),
 [Top 5000](http://python3wos.mybluemix.net/index_5000.html).

 I plan to roll these changes back into upstream and then delete this repo.
-I just needed a place to experiment with ideas.
+I just needed a place to experiment with asyncio.